10dollars/tendollars.github.io.raw/_posts/2018-01-10-donald-hanson.md

 #### Has anything about the response to the project surprised you?

 All of the response!
 It's normal to create stuff and have very few people notice.
 This was a crazy way to start off my 52 weeks of media art, and I can only hope I haven't peaked on the first week.
 Keep an eye on my twitter [@donald_hans0n](http://twitter.com/donald_hans0n) and website [https://donaldhanson.net](https://donaldhanson.net) for updates an all my new projects.

+#### Notes
+The tag is a reference to this article by Tim Berners-Lee - [Cool URIs don't change](https://www.w3.org/Provider/Style/URI)